ConfederacyOfGaia/Gaia/players-guide.md

 ## A Short History

 For as long as anyone can remember, humans, elves, and goliaths lived peacefully in the temperate lands of western Enda, and developed advanced civilizations.
 At the beginning of recorded history, a great warrior united all the human tribes between the **Sunbloom Mountains** in the east and the **Sinaran Ocean** in the west.
-The center of his empire was on **Mount Zephyra**, which sits in the middle of the land, and, for hundreds of years, his dynasty ruled the **Zephyran Empire**.
+The center of his empire was on **Mount Zephyra**, which sits in the middle of the region, and, for hundreds of years, his dynasty ruled the **Zephyran Empire**.
 The Zephyran Emperors ruled fairly, coorperating with the neighboring elves and goliaths and allowing their peoples to mostly govern themselves.
 They instilled in their empire a veneration for nature, the cycles of the peoples mirrored the seasons, and the Zephyrans lived close to the land.

 Then, when your parents were children, the **Great Dragons** and their armies of dragonborn soldiers emerged from the Sunbloom Mountains, crushing everything in their path, driving the goliaths of the eastern hills towards the sea, and completely toppling the Zephyran Empire.
-The armies of the Great Dragons conquered the great cities and decimated the complacent forces of the Zephyran Empire, and the Great Golden Dragon instituted a new regime over all of western Enda: The **Aurelian Empire**.
+The armies of the Great Dragons conquered the great cities and decimated the complacent forces of the Zephyran Empire, and the **Great Golden Dragon** instituted a new regime over all of western Enda: The **Aurelian Empire**.

-The Great Golden Dragon quickly established order, stationing its dragonborn as officials, judges, soldiers, and priests in every settlement of the former Zephyran Empire.
+The Great Golden Dragon quickly established order, stationing its dragonborn followers as officials, judges, soldiers, and priests in every settlement of the former Zephyran Empire.
 It mandated worship of Bahamut and veneration of Tiamat, the personfications of Order and Freedom, and erected shrines to them in every city.

 Despite its tumultuous beginning, the Aurelian Empire has been good for the peoples of the Zephyrlands.
 The Great Golden Dragon is a strict but fair ruler, allowing the peoples of the former Zephyran Empire a great deal of autonomy, as long as they follow the **Edicts of the Great Golden Dragon**.
 They still work their fields, or tend to their their herds, or sell their wares, only now they do so under the watchful eyes of the ubiquitous dragonborn soldiers.
 Troublemakers are dealt with quickly, and the areas immediately around the villages and towns are a little safer.

 In the decades since the Great Dragons emerged, these provinces have enjoyed a cautious peace, interspersed with border skirmishes, land disputes, and the occasional bandit raid.

-The Empire established a series of permanent trade routes, used to distribute news and goods from the heart of the Empire.
-Armored caravans make the rounds throughout the Empire, hitting every settlement at least once per week, so news and rumors are never too old.
-These caravans are heavily guarded, because in addition to carrying news and Imperial declarations, they also transport mail, collect taxes, and bring any collected precious metals back to the Great Golden Dragon itself.

 The goliaths never returned to their ruined homelands.
 Instead, they settled throughout the Empire and integrated into the flow of Zephyran life.
 The elves, always reclusive, made themselves even more scarce, retreating to their traditional homelands.

+The Empire established a series of permanent trade routes, used to distribute news and goods from the heart of the Empire.
+Armored caravans make the rounds throughout the Empire, hitting every settlement at least once per week, so news and rumors are never too old.
+These caravans are heavily guarded, because in addition to carrying news and Imperial declarations, they also transport mail, collect taxes, and bring tribute back to the Great Golden Dragon itself.

+<div style='margin-top:80px'></div>

 > #### Edicts of the Great Golden Dragon
->
+><div style='margin-top:15px'></div>

 > 1. You are hereby Citizens of the Great Golden Dragon and of the Aurelian Empire, and it is your duty to serve them both selflessly.
 > 1. All Citizens of the Aurelian Empire are equals, in all respects, and none should receive special treatment over another without good cause.
 > 1. All Citizens of the Aurelian Empire are identifiable by their Draconic Token, which should be carried at all times.